-Finally, Minsky admitted that these policies would have negative impacts on many mega-corps which would find that in the new environment they would be unable to service debt.
-He abhorred government bail-outs of Lockheed, Chrysler and some electric utilities; he would later criticize the Saving and Loan bail-out.
-Instead, he favored 'socialization of industries that require financial restructuring' through a 'government refinancing corporation', later, he would specifically advocate creation of such an organization to handle the savings and loan fiasco, modeled on the Reconstruction Finance Corporation (RFC) of the 1930s.
+Finally, Minsky admitted that these policies would have negative impacts on many mega-corps which would find that in the new environment, they would be unable to service debt.
+He abhorred the way in which the government had "bailed-out" Lockheed, Chrysler, and some electric utilities; he would later criticize the Saving and Loan bail-out.
+Instead, he favored "socialization of industries that require financial restructuring" through a "government refinancing corporation"; later, he would specifically advocate creation of such an organization to handle the S&L fiasco, modeled on the Reconstruction Finance Corporation (RFC) of the 1930s.